Scan Pipeline

 -

-UDP Scan: - Send UDP probes, check ICMP port unreachable
+- Send UDP probes, check ICMP port unreachable

 - Slow due to rate limiting